 3. Motivate with rewards

-Rewards are a great way to motivate and studies show that immediate rewards are the best!
+Rewards are a great way to motivate yourself and studies show that immediate rewards are the best!
 If you’re working on a project, professional or personal, that will take time to bear fruit then be sure to build in rewards along the way that will keep you happy and eager to continue.
 Small things such as a great book, your favorite cappuccino or a night out at the cinema all help to show yourself that your efforts have value, even before the bigger goals are met.

 For example, in one study, audiobooks were given to a group of people at a gym to listen to while working out.
 The stories were addictive and the participants were only allowed to listen while exercising.
 The result was that those given the audiobooks were eager to return and exercise more regularly than those who didn’t receive the reward of the exciting stories.